 Repayment in Different Calendar Year

-If repayment is not made in the same calendar year that the overpayment occurred, the employee must repay the net pay amount of the overpayment plus the associated federal and state taxes.
+If repayment is not made in the same calendar year that the overpayment occurred, the employee must repay the gross pay amount of the overpayment plus the associated federal and state taxes.
 Taxes are permanently credited to the employee on December 31 and cannot be subsequently recovered by the university.

 Once repaid, the Payroll will issue a corrected W-2 Form, reducing only applicable Social Security and Medicare wages and taxes and issuing the employee a Form W-2c.